ZhangBohan233/SPL-RC1/document/SPL Manual.md

 Slowest Programming Language (SPL) is a light-weight scripting language.

 SPL focuses on making codes simpler.
-Here's some general ideas:
+Here's the general idea:

-* You are not allowed to write fancy-looking code in SPL, which makes your code looks dumb.
-But few weeks after you wrote your code, you'll found the advantage that brought by simple code.
+* Code should be simple and easy for reading. fancy-looking codes somehow shows your programming skills but harmful to readers.
+So complicated syntax is not allowed in SPL.
+There should not be too much code in one line.

 SPL Key Features:

 * Dynamic variables
 * Object oriented
 * Functional programming
-* Scripting language
-* Interpreter language
+* Slow
-* Very slow on executing